awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

 ## Prerequisites for setting up RDS Custom for SQL Server<a name="custom-setup-sqlserver.review"></a>

 Before creating an RDS Custom for SQL Server DB instance, make sure that your environment meets the requirements described in this topic\.
-Not all of them require action from you; if any action is necessary, the corresponding section describes it\.

-As part of this setup process, make sure to configure the specified AWS Identity and Access Management \(IAM\) users and roles\.
+As part of this setup process, make sure to configure the following prerequisites:
++ Configure the specified AWS Identity and Access Management \(IAM\) users and roles\.

   These are either used to create an RDS Custom DB instance or passed as a parameter in a creation request\.
++ Confirm there aren't any service control policies \(SCPs\) restricting account level permissions\.

   If the account that you're using is part of an AWS organization, it might have service control policies \(SCPs\) restricting account level permissions\.
 Make sure that the SCPs don't restrict the permissions on users and roles that you create using the following procedures\.

   For more information about SCPs, see [Service control policies \(SCPs\)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) in the *AWS Organizations User Guide*\.
 Use the [describe\-organization](https://docs.aws.amazon.com/cli/latest/reference/organizations/describe-organization.html) AWS CLI command to check whether your account is part of an AWS organization\.

+**Note**
+For a step\-by\-step tutorial on how to set up prerequisites and launch Amazon RDS Custom for SQL Server, see the blog post [Get started with Amazon RDS Custom for SQL Server using an CloudFormation template \(Network setup\)](http://aws.amazon.com/blogs/database/get-started-with-amazon-rds-custom-for-sql-server-using-an-aws-cloudformation-template-network-setup/)

 For each task, you can find descriptions following for the requirements and limitations specific to that task\.
 For example, when you create your RDS Custom for SQL Server DB instance, use one of the SQL Server instances listed in [DB instance class support for RDS Custom for SQL Server](custom-reqs-limits-MS.md#custom-reqs-limits.instancesMS)\.